domspenc/sql_challenge/README.md

 </br>
 <p>- 8.
 List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).</p>
 </br>
-<p>- Queries were completed using SQL code, which can be found in the queries_schema.sql file.</p>
+<p>Queries were completed using SQL code, which can be found in the queries_schema.sql file.</p>
 </br>
 <p>----------------------------------------------------------</p>
 </br>